Is Benevity the best corporate giving platform for you?

 Where Benevity fails its customers, its employee-users, and most importantly, the nonprofits it is sending funds to, is the length of time it takes for an employee’s matching donation to reach charity.

 Let’s dive into this for greater clarity.
-First, it’s important to understand that Benevity aggregates all user donations made to a charity throughout a month and sends those aggregated donations as a single payment.
+First, it’s important to understand that Benevity aggregates all user donations made to a charity throughout thea month and sends those aggregated donations as a single payment.
 So, as an example, imagine one hundred employees across ten different companies donate to the Red Cross in January, and the aggregate total of these donations is $10,000.
 Here is what Benevity’s rough distribution timeline looks like:

-• January: 100 employees across 10 companies donate $10,000 to the Red Cross
+- January: 100 employees across 10 companies donate $10,000 to the Red Cross

-• Late February: Benevity sends the employees’ $10,000 to the Red Cross and sends an invoice to the 10 companies for their respective share of the match for their employees.
+- Late February: Benevity sends the employees’ $10,000 to the Red Cross and sends an invoice to the 10 companies for their respective share of the match for their employees.
 Note that each company will have different invoice payment terms, typically no less than net-30 days, but often stretching to net-60 or worse.

-• Late March or April: Benevity begins receiving the matching funds from the 10 companies, but is delayed in distributing them to the charity until all companies have remitted payment.
+- Late March or April: Benevity begins receiving the matching funds from the 10 companies, but is delayed in distributing them to the charity until all companies have remitted payment.

-• Late April or May: Benevity initiates payment of the matching funds to the Red Cross, a full 3-4 months after the employee made the donation.
+- Late April or May: Benevity initiates payment of the matching funds to the Red Cross, a full 3-4 months after the employee made the donation.

 There are two major issues with this timeline.
 First, the employee would likely be very disappointed if they knew that their match was going to take four months to reach their nonprofit.
 The thrill of thinking their donation was having twice as much impact would be significantly diminished – especially if they’re donating in response to an emergent event like a natural disaster.
 Second, this timeline exacerbates cash flow issues that already hamper nonprofits in need of funds to execute their mission.